ProgrammerAL/Presentations-2024/beer-city-code/managed-identities/presentation.md

 # C# Code Changes

+1. Reference `Azure.Identity` NuGet package
+1. Instead of `new TableClient(MyConnectionString)`
-- Use `new Microsoft.Data.SqlClient.DefaultAzureCredential()`
+1. Use `new TableClient("https...", new Azure.Identity.DefaultAzureCredential())`
   - Note: Some cases are a little different.
 Ex: Managed SQL Server uses a sligthly different connection string

-1. Reference `Azure.Identity` NuGet package
-1. Instead of `new TableClient(MyConnectionString)`
-1. Use `new TableClient("https...", new DefaultAzureCredential())`
+---

+# DefaultAzureCredential

+- Abstraction to load signed in credential
+- Can specify where credentials are loaded from
+  - Managed Identity
+  - Local Azure CLI
+  - and more

 ---